How to Cross-Stitch on Paper : Revised Method

 Well, I ran out of that and our printer called it quits and we decided not to replace it.
 I’m sure kids must still use graph-paper in math class but I haven’t seen it for sale anywhere, so, basically I was out of a supply that was necessary to do the craft.

-But, that turned out to be no problem because I figured out a method that doesn’t require it at all.
+But, that turned out to be no problem because I figured out a second method that doesn’t require graph paper at all.
 Instead, it calls for a sheet of “Plastic Canvas” that’s meant for needlepoint projects and is available at craft stores.
 It comes in different hole-sizes, so look for some that is “10 Mesh”, meaning that there are 10 holes per inch.
 I found mine at Michael’s for about $1.
-“7 Mesh” is more common (here’s an example on Amazon) and would work too, but your cross-stitches would end up being bigger.
+“7 Mesh” is more common (here’s an example on Amazon) and would work, too, but your cross-stitches would end up being bigger.
 You only ever need to get one piece because you’ll use it over and over again, whenever the urge to cross-stitch on paper strikes you.

 - A sheet of plastic canvas, “10 Mesh” (10 holes per inch) is preferable but the more common “7 Mesh” works, too.

 - Embroidery thread (I like to use 100% cotton thread)

 - A piece of regular paper (to draw your pattern on)

 - A piece of card-stock paper that will be the base of your finished piece (it’s thicker than regular paper).

 - A needle large enough for the embroidery thread but no larger.